palera1n/palera1n/README.md

 2. Run `./palera1n.sh --tweaks <your current iOS version>`
    - [A10 and A11] Before running, **you must disable your passcode**.
    - Put your device in DFU mode before running.
+   - If u want to use fakefs (semi-tethered) add `--semi-tethered` to the arguments
 3. Follow the steps on your screen.

 # Repos